yiweisi/yiweisi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hello!
+My name is Yiwei Si (司奕玮) I’m currently a third-year PhD student in Linguistics at the Faculty of Linguistics, Philology and Phonetics at the University of Oxford.
+I’m fortunate to be supported by both the Clarendon Scholarship and the Hanseatic Scholarship.
+As part of the Hanseatic Scholarship, I’ll be spending a year as a visiting researcher at the Leibniz-Centre General Linguistics (ZAS) in Berlin, starting in October 2025.

+My main research interest lies in morphology and its interfaces with phonology, syntax, and semantics.
+In my DPhil thesis, I explore how verbal particles in German contribute to the expression of aspect from both syntactic and semantic perspectives, using a neo-constructionist approach to word formation.
+I’m additionally interested in syntax, psycholinguistics and first language acquisition.

+Before starting my PhD, I completed an MPhil in Linguistics at Oxford in 2022.
+I earned my Bachelor’s degree in German Studies from Beijing Foreign Studies University in China.

+Outside of linguistics, I enjoy exploring local restaurants, practicing yoga, playing tennis, and travelling.

-Write your biography here.
+#Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
+#Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+#Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.